TerryCavanagh/boscaceoil/README.md

 RIGHT NOW is a really good time to contribute to Bosca Ceoil.
 Pull requests are very welcome - 2.0 is around the corner!

-See howtobuild.txt for a detailed guide to compiling Bosca Ceoil.
+See [howtobuild.MD](https://github.com/TerryCavanagh/boscaceoil/blob/master/how%20to%20build.MD) for a detailed guide to compiling Bosca Ceoil.

 ## Open Source Licence